 The villas have space for at least one extra person and many can interconnect.
 For those who can really go to town, the Soneva Fushi Villa Suite with pool and Tree House, and 2-Bed Crusoe Villa with pool have the most space.
 There are also beautiful beach front villas available

 - High chairs

 Remember baby and child equipment may be limited or need pre-booking

-The Den (new summer 2015) has two pools, zip wire, water slide, pirate ship, lego room, dress up room, DJ corner, kitchen for cooking classes and dining, mocktail bar, indoor cinema, a light and temperature controlled baby sleeping area.
+The Den has two pools (the toddler wading pool comes in the shape of a clown fish, the other has a water slide), zip wire, ping pong hut, pirate ship, lego room, dress up room, DJ corner, kitchen for cooking classes and dining, mocktail bar, indoor cinema, music room, a light and temperature controlled baby sleeping area.
 Marine biologists and waste-to-wealth specialists run occasional activities.
 The Den is open 12 hours a day and is free of charge

 - In Nine restaurant, three course kids menu to choose from that includes soup, fish fingers, spaghetti carbonara, chicken breast, fried rice, prawn kebabs, chocolate cake or raspberry macaroon see Rates

 - By the beach has children's collection more Asian-style snack menus of Shio salmon, stir-fried noodles, tempura, tropical fruit